-- (1) where the compatibility of equipment, accessories, or replacement parts is the paramount consideration:
+- (1) where the compatibility of equipment, accessories, or replacement parts is the paramount consideration;

 - (2) where a sole supplier's item is needed for trial use or testing;

 - (3) [Repealed]

 - (4) [Repealed]

 - (5) where the item is one of a kind; and

 - (6) [Repealed]

-- C. Written Determination.
+C. Written Determination.

-The determination as to whether a procurement shall be made as a sole source shall be made by either the Chief Procurement Officer, the head of a purchasing agency, or designee of either office above the level of the procurement officer.
-Any delegation of authority by either the Chief Procurement Officer or the head of a purchasing agency with respect to sole source determinations shall be submitted in writing to the Materials Management Officer.
-Such determination and the basis therefor shall be in writing.
-Such officer may specify the application of such determination and the duration of its effectiveness.
+- (1) The written determination to conduct a procurement as a sole source shall be made by either the Chief Procurement Officer, the head of a purchasing agency, or designee of either above the level of the procurement officer.
+Any delegation of authority by either the Chief Procurement Officer or the head of a purchasing agency with respect to sole source determinations shall be submitted in writing to the Materials Management Officer. - (2) The written determination must include a purchase description that states the using agency's actual needs, which shall not be unduly restrictive.
 In cases of reasonable doubt, competition should be solicited.
-Any request by a governmental body that a procurement be restricted to one potential contractor shall be accompanied by an explanation as to why no other will be suitable or acceptable to meet the need.
-The determination must contain sufficient factual grounds and reasoning to provide an informed, objective explanation for the decision.
+The determination must contain sufficient factual grounds and reasoning to provide an informed, objective explanation for the decision and must be accompanied by market research that supports the decision.
 The determination must be authorized prior to contract execution.